Chemaclass/chemaclass.com/content/about.md

 I just love what I do: Software Development.
 I especially enjoy algorithm designing, software engineering, and resolution of logic problems.

-In love with SOLID code and Agile Methodologies.
+In love with SOLID code and Agile methodologies.
 I believe that clean code, testing, and refactoring are the best tools for every developer to achieve quality.

 > My motto: A piece of code should transmit what's going on without its language "syntax knowledge".

+Never stop learning!

 ---

 ## Why "Chema"?

-In Spain (where I come from) is pretty common this rule:
+In Spain (where I come from) this is pretty common:
 - Jose Maria === Chema
 - Jose Manuel === Chema
 - Jose Miguel === Chemi